timescale/docs/promscale/installation/promscale-with-timescale-cloud/binary.md

 # Install Promscale from binary

-You can install Promscale from a pre-complied binary on any operating systems.
+You can install Promscale from a pre-compiled binary on any operating system.
 The Promscale binary file is available at [GitHub releases page][gh-promscale-download].

 ## Before you begin